eskildsen/google-ctf-2018/chals/catchat/writeup.md

 We are now ready to proceed.

 ## HTTP header injection, for the `/secret` Set-Cookie request
 As we can leak data from the HTML DOM using our CSS injection, we need a way to include the secret cookie to the HTML DOM.
-Fortunately, calling ```/secret newSecret``` will write define a new secret, set it as a cookie, and insert it into our HTML DOM.
+Fortunately, calling ```/secret newSecret``` will define a new secret, set it as a cookie, and insert it into our HTML DOM.
 Looking at its server side implementation, we identify yet another vulnerability, as ```newSecret``` is not escaped.
 By defining a domain in addition to the value, we set a new cookie instead of overwriting the original flag-cookie.
 This will effectively print the real flag to the HTML DOM:

 ```
 /secret deadbeef; Domain=foo.web.ctfcompetition.com